Mao Zedong: New Culture and political protests: 1919–1920

-On 4 May 1919, students in Beijing gathered at Tiananmen to protest the Chinese government's weak resistance to Japanese expansion in China.
+On 4 May 1919, students in Beijing gathered at Tiananmen Square to protest the Chinese government's weak resistance to Japanese expansion in China.
 Patriots were outraged at the influence given to Japan in the Twenty-One Demands in 1915, the complicity of Duan Qirui's Beiyang government, and the betrayal of China in the Treaty of Versailles, wherein Japan was allowed to receive territories in Shandong which had been surrendered by Germany.
 These demonstrations ignited the nationwide May Fourth Movement and fuelled the New Culture Movement which blamed China's diplomatic defeats on social and cultural backwardness.

+Reacting to U.S. President Woodrow Wilson's support for Japan retaining the former German possessions in Shandong despite his rhetoric of self-determination, Mao described Wilson as "an ant on a hot skillet."
+The result of the Treaty of Versailles contributed to Mao's view that "in foreign affairs all past alliances or Entente were the union of international bullies" and that fixing the irrational and unjust international system required revolution.

 In Changsha, Mao had begun teaching history at the Xiuye Primary School and organising protests against the pro-Duan Governor of Hunan Province, Zhang Jingyao, popularly known as "Zhang the Venomous" due to his corrupt and violent rule.
 In late May, Mao co-founded the Hunanese Student Association with He Shuheng and Deng Zhongxia, organising a student strike for June and in July 1919 began production of a weekly radical magazine, Xiang River Review.
 Using vernacular language that would be understandable to the majority of China's populace, he advocated the need for a "Great Union of the Popular Masses", and strengthened trade unions able to wage non-violent revolution.
 His ideas were not Marxist, but heavily influenced by Kropotkin's concept of mutual aid.